 Hotel Woodville Palace

-Backed by a hillside covered with trees of tall Himalayan cedar – the fabled ‘deodar’ – Woodville is a stately art-deco mansion.
-From 1865 to 1881, the site held the residence of the British Commander-in-Chief of the Indian army.
-In 1938, Raja Sir Bhagat Chandra of Jubbal had the old house removed and in its place, the present structure was created by a body of Pathan and Chinese workmen.
-The terraced lawns and a facade bearded with trimmed Virginia vines is complemented by an evocative interior – complete with select objects d’ art, hunting trophies and even signed photographs of Hollywood’s ‘golden age’ stars.
+Beautified by a hillside draped in tall Himalayan cedar trees, Hotel Woodville Palace is a grand art-deco mansion.
+During the 1865 – 1881 period, the estate was residence of Sir William Mansfield, the British Commander-in-Chief of the Imperial army.
+In 1938, Raja Sir Bhagat Chandra of Jubbal replaced the old structure with the present day mansion.
+Terraced lawns and a facade covered with trimmed Virginia vines is well complemented by an evocative interior – complete with rare artefacts, paintings and photographs.
+It is near Rajbhawan, Chota Shimla.

-Set amidst beautiful surroundings, the war memorial is built near the entry point to Dharamshala to commemorate the memory of those who fought valiantly for the defense of the motherland.
-Three huge panels of black marble are etched with the names of those martyrs who laid down their lives guarding the motherland in the operations of 1947-48, 1962, 1965, 1971 and in various peacekeeping missions, bearing testimony to their supreme sacrifices.
+The architecture of the memorial is carefully laid, signifying the continuity of life and the fact that sacrifice and valour of our martyred soldiers will remain etched in our memories.
+Three huge panels of black marble are engraved with the names of martyrs who fought selflessly in the operations of 1947-48, 1962, 1965, 1971 and other peacekeeping missions, bearing testimony of their supreme sacrifices.

 Bhuri Singh Museum

 Raja Bhuri Singh, a former ruler of Chamba, in his lifetime (1908 AD) did set up this museum that has a fine collection of rare paintings, coins, jewellery, musical instruments, artefacts, traditional arms & armours, and other artefacts On permanent display are the families personal collection of miniature paintings.
 There are also some rare copper-plate inscriptions and other historical documents preserved in this museum.